 Challenges employees face with a business expense report

 - Manually collect bills for expenses incurred on a business trip.
 Lost bills translate to lost money.

 - Manually collate all the receipts and itineraries for business expenses.
 Your employees need to take out extra time from their work schedules to get back their own money.

 - Enter information (such as date, expense category, vendor, etc.) into a spreadsheet or expense report.
 Manual errors could translate to delays in the reimbursement process.

-- Ensure expense reports abide by the policy guidelines and are submitted as per deadlines.
+- Ensure expense reports abide by the company travel and expense (T&E) policy and are submitted as per deadlines.
 Late submissions would mean employees will get their reimbursements only after the next cycle.

 All these factors put together over prolonged periods of time can result in a drop in employee morale.
 This could further translate to decreased employee productivity as they would no longer want to travel and lose money on business trips.

 Challenges managers face with a business expense report